SimoDax/simodax.github.io/_posts/2016-11-20-your-filename.md

 published: false
 layout: post
 title: WD MyCloud remote startup and shutdown (Wake on Lan + ssh)
+tags: >-
-tags: WD MyCloud remote startup shutdown Wake on Lan wol ssh halt plink putty
+  WD MyCloud remote startup shutdown Wake on Lan wol ssh halt plink putty quick_scripts
 ---

 If you use a WD Nas you'll have almost certanly noticed it has no physical buttons, and the only way to shut it down is a boring procedure through its web interface.
 Also, there is no way to turn it on, except unplugging and re-plugging the power cable.